Remarks on the influence of quantum vacuum fluctuations over a charged test particle near a conducting wall: Zero temperature regime

+A finite switching transition leads to finite dispersions even at $z=0$, with magnitudes that depend on $\tau_s$.
+It is interesting to notice that the dispersion is negative in the parallel direction, which means that subvacuum effects may take place near the wall.
+This is an aspect that could not be examined in previous models because of the lack of a natural scale to compare distances.
+Here, this scale is provided by the duration of the transition between the vacuum states.
+Just to have an illustration of the effect, the distance behaviour of the perpendicular component of the dispersions is depicted in Fig.~\ref{fig2}, where some representative values of the ratio $\tau_s/\tau$ were chosen.
+The solid curve, which are singular at $z=0$ and $z=\tau/2$, correspond to the limit of $\tau_s\rightarrow 0$.
+Notice that, for finite $\tau_s$ the dispersion presents a finite magnitude on the wall.

-which are the results originally reported in the literature that corresponds to the sudden transition \cite{ford2004}.
-In such regime, the dispersion of the perpendicular component is singular on the wall, and the dispersion of the parallel component is $-{1}/({3 \pi ^2 \tau ^2})$.
+The limit of $\tau_s\rightarrow 0$ should be taken directly in Eqs.~(\ref{f1}) and (\ref{f2}), and leads to the results predicted by the model presenting a sudden transition \cite{ford2004}.
+In this particular case the dispersion of the parallel component is $-{1}/({3 \pi ^2 \tau ^2})$, and the dispersion of the perpendicular component is singular on the wall.
 Such singularity is a consequence of renormalizing a result that was obtained by implementing perfectly reflecting boundary conditions \cite{birrel1982}.
-Hence, in such an idealized model care must be taken when near to the wall behavior is investigated.
-On the other hand, we saw that when the smooth transition is implemented, the dispersions are regular functions of time at any distance $z$, including $z=0$.
-We should notice that there are other mechanisms that could be used to avoid such divergence, as for instante by assuming a fluctuating boundary \cite{delorenci2014,bartolo2015}.
+Hence, in such an idealized model care must be taken when near to the wall behaviour is investigated.
+On the other hand, when the smooth transition is implemented, the dispersions are regular functions of time at any distance $z$, including $z=0$.

+Other mechanisms could be thought to regularize such divergence.
+We mention, for instance, the method of assuming a fluctuating boundary \cite{delorenci2014,bartolo2015}.

-\section{Contribution to the kinetic energy due to the vacuum transition}
+\subsection{Contribution to the kinetic energy due to the vacuum transition}

 Let us now study the contribution to the energy of the particle due to its interaction with the vacuum fluctuations of the quantum electric field.
 We stress that the effects due to the classical interaction between the particle and the conducting wall are being suppressed from our analysis.